 Factors That Affect the Cost

 - Location: Where you live matters.
-In places where the cost of living and supplies are higher, a flooring company might charge more to remove the floor.
+In places where the cost of living is higher, supplies may cost more, and a flooring company may charge more to remove the floor.

 - Floor size: Most contractors charge per square foot of tile that needs to be removed.

 Compare contractor quotes for tile removal based on skill as well as price.
 A contractor may charge less, but that doesn't necessarily mean you'll be satisfied with the results.
-If you’re having new flooring installed, removal may be part of that quote.
+If you’re having new flooring installed by a contractor, tile removal may be part of that quote.

 What Happens During Tile Removal

-First, the professional will prepare the area to contain the mess.
-For instance, the flooring specialist may place a plastic divider in between where they're removing tiles and other rooms.
+First, the contractor will prepare the space to contain the mess.
+They may place a plastic divider in between where they're removing tiles and other rooms.
 Weakened or damaged floor tiles are likely to be removed first.
 Flooring professionals may use a specialized scraper.
-Otherwise, professionals typically begin at the grout line using a chisel.
-Throughout the process, the flooring professional will use a chisel and scraper as necessary to remove all the floor tiles.
+Otherwise, they typically begin at the grout line using a chisel and scrape until they have removed all the tiles.

 The cost to remove a tile floor takes into account what a time-consuming process it is.
-The mess and time it takes to finish this process makes removing tile flooring quite an extensive and difficult job.
-Sometimes, a flooring expert may use heavy-duty equipment, such as a jackhammer, to remove tile flooring.
+The mess and time it takes to finish this process make removing tile flooring quite an extensive and difficult job.
+Sometimes, the contractor may use heavy-duty equipment, such as a jackhammer, to remove tile flooring.